elizabthpazp/go-next-tasks/README.md

 * Modern UI with TailwindCSS
 * TypeScript for type safety
 * Environment variables for API URL
+* A progress bar has been added to visualize the percentage of completed tasks.
 ---

 ## ⚡ Tech Stack